Since 2017

 Step 6

-7. Press each portion of dough flat with the palm and roll it out to a thickness of three or four millimeters.
-Place a tablespoon of filling in the centre.
-Many shaping methods exist, but the simplest and most familiar is the triangle: fold one side toward the centre, then the second, then the third, overlapping each fold over the next.
-Pinch and twist the sharp corners gently to seal them and place the formed samosa seam-side down on the work surface.
+7. I press each piece of dough flat with my palm and roll it out to a thickness of 3–4 mm.
+I place a tablespoon of filling in the centre.
+There are many shaping methods, but I make the simple triangular version: I fold one side toward the centre, then the second and the third, and twist the sharp corners slightly.
+I place the samsa seam-side down.

 Step 7

-8. Move the finished samosa onto a parchment-lined baking tray.
-Brush the tops and edges with the beaten yolk for that deep golden colour, then sprinkle generously with sesame seeds; this finishing touch is part of the traditional recipe.
-Slide the tray into an oven preheated to one hundred and eighty degrees Celsius and bake for forty-five to sixty minutes, depending on the strength of the oven.
+8. I transfer the pieces onto parchment and brush the edges with beaten yolk.
+I sprinkle them with sesame seeds – this is part of the traditional recipe.
+I put the tray into an oven preheated to 180 °C and bake for 45–60 minutes, depending on the power of the oven.

 Step 8